 In re-examining the very epistemological foundations of psychoanalysis and their implications for a theory of psychic functioning, it follows upon and extends the radical implications of Freud’s 1937 Constructions paper, the thoughts of Bion on intuition and Winnicott’s understanding of the working through of the consequences of early pre-verbal environmental failure.
 In so doing, it makes a case for psychoanalysis as a powerful treatment for borderline, primitive narcissistic, post-traumatic and other character disorders and conditions – including perversions, addictions, psychosomatic, autistic and panic disorders.

-Offering readers a metapsychology that is both contemporary and clinically near, Affect, Representation and Language.
+By presenting a revised metapsychology that is Freudian, contemporary and clinically near, Affect, Representation and Language.
 Between the Silence and the Cry offers practitioners at all levels of analytic experience a way of understanding and treating the expanding range of patients and disorders that present for treatment in our modern era.

 Table of Contents

 1. Psychoanalysis and Subjectivity.
 A Personal Note 2.
 Freud’s Theory of Representation and the Expansion of Analytic Technique 3.
 Clinical Implications of Unrepresented States: Effacement, Discourse and Construction 4.
 The Fundamental Epistemological Situation 5.
 Psychoanalysis and the Problem of Truth 6.
 The Analyst’s Authority.
 Suggestion, Seduction, Compliance and Influence 7.
 Trauma and Representation 8.
 Making the Unthinkable Thinkable: Autism, ASD and Representation 9.
 Word, Body, Thing: On the Movement From Soma to Psyche 10.
 Psychosomatics and Unrepresented States